 Once you get all of this sorted out, then comes sharing with others.

-You can also reach out to established organisations in the conservation photography industry who may wish to use your photo story in their publications.
+Some of the best ways to communicate are social media and a personalised website.
+You can also reach out to established organisations in the conservation photography industry that may wish to use your photo story in their publications.

 One such organisation is the International League of Conservation Photographers.